 As much as I love ColourPop, (and I think we all know that by now) the success of Kylie Cosmetics has always intrigued me.
 I thought, how is that Kim Kardashian’s little sister now has an empire of her own?
 And one that has exploded overnight?
 I decided to take a look at the brand’s social media platforms, hoping to find some answers to all its success.

 I found that Kylie Cosmetics is active on three platforms: Instagram, Facebook, and Twitter.
 Instagram: 9.2 million followers, Facebook: 2.8 million likes, and Twitter: 456K followers.
 Kylie also has a personal Instagram account (78 million followers), to which she frequently posts the latest Kylie Cosmetics products.
 The brand is very active.
 They normally upload the same content (3-5 images a day) across all their social media platforms.
-My favorite things has to be that Kylie Cosmetics creates beautiful content that is aesthetically pleasing to the eye:
+My favorite thing has to be that Kylie Cosmetics creates beautiful content that is aesthetically pleasing:

 They will often share a picture of a celebrity or social media influencer wearing a Kylie Cosmetics lip color or eyeshadow.
 As you scroll through the brand’s Instagram account, you might even see Kim Kardashian, Kourtney Kardashian, or Kylie Jenner herself rocking a cool lip shade.
 Just below, pictured from left to right are Nicole Guerriero (Youtube make-up guru), Olivia Culpo (Miss Universe 2012), and Shay Mitchell (Pretty Little Liars actress) all wearing Kylie Cosmetics.